synw/django-graphql-utils/README.md

 }

 runQuery(q, action, error, true);
-# the last parameter is to set the verbosity of the function, false by default
+// The last parameter is to set the verbosity of the function, false by default
   ```